Lost Boys of Sudan: The Lost Girls

 Upon their arrival in the camps in Ethiopia, the boys were placed into boys-only areas of the camp.
 Yet according to Sudanese culture, the girls could not be left alone, so they were placed with surviving family members or adopted by other Sudanese families.
 Although these family placement practices provided security for young women, families often exploited the extra pair of hands at home.
 The girls were expected to fulfill numerous domestic responsibilities that were often very taxing or even dangerous.
 The expectations of domestic work often prevented the girls and young women from attending school while in the camps, and even when allowed to attend, their housework often kept them behind their male classmates, who had time to study.
 In this way, girls were prevented from earning a formal education, further entrenching them in their inability to sustain themselves.
 Many girls were physically and/or sexually abused by their host families, raped by other refugees during activities such as fetching water or food rations, and occasionally, even sold as brides for profit.
 In each of these examples, the girls were taken in only as a potential profit or benefit to the family.

 When the US resettlement program began in 1999, one requirement was that the children must be orphans.
 Because these girls had been living within a family unit for anywhere from 9–14 years, they were no longer considered orphans, and therefore were ineligible for the resettlement program.
 As a result, relatively few of the Lost Girls were able to benefit from the resettlement program to the US.
 Of the 4,000 Sudanese refugees approved in 2000, only 89 were women.

-Moreover, the stories of the Lost Girls are generally forgotten in light of their limited exposure when in the refugee camps.
-While the boys were encouraged to share their stories and what happened to them, girls were shunned from public light.
-Speaking of the rape was unacceptable and left the girls vulnerable to being blamed for the rape that occurred against them.
-Therefore, the Lost Boys are more focused on in literature.